BNSC1/android-notes/README.md

 `SideEffect`: a Composable function that allows us to execute a side effect when its parent Composable is recomposed

-`LaunchedEffect`: a Composable function that executes a side effect in a separate coroutine scope
+`LaunchedEffect`: a Composable function that executes a side effect in a separate coroutine scope, with key(s) to identify the LaunchedEffect instance and prevent it from being recomposed unnecessarily

 `DisposableEffect`: effects that require cleanup